Kummer-Artin-Schreier-Witt Theory: Introduction

-Specifically, the morphism \eqref{eqnMatsuda1} allows one to study a cyclic extension in mixed characteristic defined by a Kummer class, such as with $E_{s,p}(p^s \underline{X})$, by examining the associated Witt vector $\underline{X}$.
-This approach often simplifies the analysis, as evidenced by many results on Galois extensions in equal-characteristic $p$ obtained through the study of Witt vectors \cite{MR1465067, MR2567506}.
+Specifically, the morphism \eqref{eqnMatsuda1} allows one to study a cyclic extension in mixed characteristic defined by a Kummer class (for example, one represented by $E_{s,p}(p^s \underline{X})$) by examining the associated Witt vector $\underline{X}$.
+This approach often simplifies the analysis, as illustrated by many results on Galois extensions in equal characteristic $p$ obtained through the study of Witt vectors \cite{MR1465067, MR2567506}.